AdrianaCaetano/MasterProject/README.md

 ### Requirements

-What information we need to build the carpools?
+What information do we need to build the carpools?

 Constraints:
 - Student location (zip code)